 - A very mushy noodle stir fry with vegetables

 - A mushy noodle with a raw centre, so it was semi crunchy.
 I love crunchy, but crunchy sweet potato noodles are not pleasant.
 They are gummy and stick to your teeth or are very tough to chew through.

 What I found worked amazingly was just soaking the noodles for 20 mins in hot water.
 I just used hot tap water for simplicity!
 Make sure to run the tap until the water is very hot.
 If you can’t use tap water, you can boil some water in a kettle.
 Just make sure to let the water sit for 5-10 mins to cool a smidge before soaking the noodles in it since it might be too hot for soaking.

-Soaking the noodles created soft and pliable noodles (still raw though and needs to be cooked!).
+Soaking the noodles created soft and pliable noodles (still raw though and needs to be cooked though).
 I found boiling the noodles in a pot, agitated the starches too much and it kept the water at a constant boiling point which would usually over cook the noodles on the outside but still had raw centers – the result would be mushy noodles.
-Soaking it gives it a nice an easy bath without agitation at a more cool temperature.
+Soaking it gives it a nice an easy bath without agitation at a slightly cooler temperature.

 Tip #2: Cut the noodles after you are done soaking them.
 They are quite hard to work with in a pan (and to eat) when they are left at it’s long length.

 Tip #3: Mix a bit of sesame oil into the noodles after they are done soaking to prevent them from sticking to each other.